Department of Exploratory Studies

 The program provides academic advising that serves the various needs of students choosing a major and refers them to other campus events, services, and resources such as Career Events, tutoring, career development, and others as necessary.
 While in the QUEST program, students work to fulfill general education requirements.
 Employers are looking for college-educated employees with transferable job skills.
 QUEST helps students gain these skills, which include critical thinking, decision-making, and adaptation to change.

 Students that do not meet the admission requirements for the college of their choice are placed into the Department of Exploratory Studies.
 Students may take advantage of advisors and Success Coaches who will guide them through the process as they prepare to enter their chosen program or college.
-Advisers are dedicated to helping students make the right choice in scheduling classes and to making referrals if additional academic support is needed.
+Advisors are dedicated to helping students make the right choice in scheduling classes and to making referrals if additional academic support is needed.
 After a student’s first semester within Exploratory Studies, they will be re-evaluated to determine if they meet the requirements to officially declare a major in the college of their choice.
-While in Exploratory Studies, students work to fulfill general education requirements and take UC 1000, a 1-credit Orientation course and UC 1120, a 2 credit Career and Self-evaluation course.
+While in Exploratory Studies, students work to fulfill general education requirements and take UC 1000, a one (1) credit Orientation course and UC 1120, a two (2) credit Career and Self-evaluation course.

-The Pre-Major Program here in University College is an associate’s degree program aimed at providing you with additional services and programs that will assist you in fulfilling your educational goals.
+The Pre-Major Program here in University College is aimed at providing the additional services and programs needed to assist students with fulfilling their educational goals.

-During your time as a pre-major student, you will:
+During the time as a pre-major student, a student will:

 - Take a reduced credit load

 - Attend a specialized orientation course

 - UC 1150: Orientation for College Success (3-credits)